smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 # Touch Input
 Navigation applications have support for touch events, including both single and multitouch events.
 This includes interactions such as panning and pinch.
-A developer may use the included @![iOS]`SDLTouchManager`!@ class, or yourself by listening to the @![iOS]`SDLDidReceiveTouchEventNotification`!@ notification.
+A developer may use the included `SDLTouchManager` class, or yourself by listening to the `SDLDidReceiveTouchEventNotification` notification.

-@![android]
-`// TODO - See index.md.
-Android to add inLine tags to reference proper class and notification listener.` !@

 !!!
 NOTE
 You must have a valid and approved `appId` in order to receive touch events.
 !!!

-@![iOS]
 ### Using SDLTouchManager
 `SDLTouchManager` has multiple callbacks that will ease the implementation of touch events.
 You can register for callbacks through the stream manager:
-!@

 @![iOS]
 ##### Objective-C